Tips and Common Questions

 Get the most out of your Miriad agents.
-These tips help you work smoothly and avoid common hiccups.
+These tips come from months of daily use building real systems.

 Working Effectively with Agents

-For complex projects, summon a Lead agent first.
-Leads break down work, assign tasks, and keep things coordinated.
+For complex projects, summon a lead agent first.
+Let it break down the work, then summon additional agents as needed.
 Firing up a whole team at once creates chaos.

 Agents do better with clear direction: